 There are several types of internal parasites that cause problems in cats.
 These include nematodes or roundworms, of which Toxocara cati, Toxascaris leonina (intestinal roundworm) and Dirofilaria immitis (heartworm) are the main examples, and cestodes or tapeworms of which Dipylidium caninum, Taenia species and Echinococcus species are important examples.
-Ancylostoma species (hookworms) are also common internal parasites in many parts of the world.
+Ancylostoma species (hookworms) are also common internal parasites in many parts of the United States and Canada.